The best cheap smart bulbs: Does it even matter which one you buy?

 Best AirPods accessories: Here are some of our top picks to enhance your AirPods experience.

-Discuss: The best cheap smart bulbs: Does it matter which one you buy?
+Discuss: The best cheap smart LEDs: Does it matter which one you buy?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.